-- a) to aim to provide for and or permit housing, to facilitate the delivery of the affordable housing needs of the local area - b) to permit proposals for small scale employment development to meet the needs of the town. - c) to protect and enhance the town's facilities and town shopping centre which serve the needs of the local area - d) to protect and enhance the harbour area. - e) to ensure developments permitted contribute to the protection and enhancement of the town's special qualities - f) to permit proposals that assist in delivering improved traffic management in the town.
+- a) to provide for and or permit housing, to facilitate the delivery of the affordable housing needs of the local area (see Policy 47, Policy 48 and Policy 49). - b) to permit proposals for small scale employment development to meet the needs of the local area (see Policy 44). - c) to protect and enhance the town's facilities and town shopping centre which serve the needs of the local area and visitors (see Policy 39, Policy 53, Policy 54 and Policy 55). - d) to protect and enhance the harbour area (see Policy 19). - e) to ensure developments permitted contribute to the protection and enhancement of the town's special qualities (see Policy 8). - f) to permit proposals that assist in delivering improved traffic management in the town (see Policy 58).

-Policy options appraised for the Replac Local Development Plan Preferred Stra Summary of Appraisal ★ Option 1: Adopt and complement the Wales Spatial Plan approach for the Pembrokeshire Haven area when defining a settlement hierarchy. + Minerals and waste policies of the Plans should ensure a more sustainable approach to minerals extraction and waste disposal are agreed.
+Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal + Minerals and waste policies of the Plans should ensure a more sustainable approach to minerals extraction and waste disposal are agreed.
 Some negative impacts for these factors seem unavoidable.
 Maintaining cultural distinctiveness appears to be addressed better here.
-Option 2: Continue with the current Joint Unitary Development Plan approach. +/- Minerals and waste policies of the Plans should ensure a more sustainable approach to minerals extraction and waste disposal are agreed.
+Option 2: Continue Joint Unitary Deve approach. +/- Minerals and waste policies of the Plans should ensure a more sustainable approach to minerals extraction and waste disposal are agreed.
 Some negative impacts for these factors seem unavoidable.
 This option is not as sustainable because growth can be directed to less accessible locations.

-Through its focus on maintaining the character of the town and meeting the needs of its population the policy performs well in the context of the Sustainability Appraisal.
+Overall sustainab oility Appraisal of Polic у + needs of its population Sustainability Apprais reflect that any propos n the policy al. The cond sal that lead s to development may have unsustainable Sustainability Appraisal.
 The concerns over mineral use and waste generation reflect that any proposal that leads to development may have unsustainable elements that must be offset by the benefits.

-Recommendation: No changes to the policy
+1: No changes to the policy